 Dániel Péter Biró was co-editor of Search - Journal for New Music and Culture and co-editor (with Harald Krebs) of The String Quartets of Béla Bartók: Tradition and Legacy in Analytical Perspective (Oxford University Press: 2014).
 He was a founding member of the new music ensemble Tsilumos and the Salt New Music Festival and Symposium.

 In 2018 he was appointed Associate Professor for Composition at the Grieg Academy, University of Bergen and in 2019 he was promoted to Professor for Composition.
 In 2018-2019 he completed commissions from the Ultraschall Festival and the Swiss Philosophical Society, performed by Hildegard Rützel, the Ensemble Mixture, the Schola Heidelberg and the ensemble aisthesis.
-In 2019-2020 he was commissioned by the Norwegian Youth Chamber Music Festival and BIT20.
-In 2020-2021 he was commioned to write a piece as part of the project Voice Affairs (a co-production of the Akademie der Künste Berlin, Irtijal Festival Beirut, Onassic Cultural Centre/Stegi Athen, Ultima Contemporary Music Festival Oslo und Deutschlandfunk Kultur).
+In 2019-2021 he continues to write the composition cycle, Ethica, based on texts of Baruch Spinoza, working with the Neue Vocalsolisten, the Norwegian Youth Chamber Music Festival Ensemble, the Bit20 Ensemble and the Klangforum Heidelberg with composition commissions from the Norwegian Youth Chamber Music Festival, Musik der Jahrhunderte, the Akademie der Künste Berlin,the Irtijal Festival Beirut, the Onassic Cultural Centre/Stegi Athen and the Ultima Contemporary Music Festival Oslo with funding provided from the Arts Council Norway, the Norwegian Composers' Fund and the Canada Council for the Arts.

 His compositions are published by Edition Gravis.